24/7 Free Live Search

 Bail Is Set

 For most misdemeanors, bail is set according to the Marin County bail schedule immediately after booking.
-For felony charges, bail is formally addressed at arraignment within 48 hours.
-Contact a licensed bail bondsman as soon as the amount is known to begin the release process.
+When felony charges are involved, bail is set formally at the arraignment hearing, which must occur within 48 hours.
+Reach out to a licensed bail bondsman the moment bail is set to start the release process immediately.

 3